The initial list of speakers confirmed for Strata 2011 is below. This is a partial list, and new speakers are still

 Before holding this position, Zane worked...
 Read More.

-Joseph Adler has many years of experience in data mining and data analysis at companies including DoubleClick, American Express, and VeriSign.
+Joseph Adler has many years of experience in data mining and data analysis at companies including DoubleClick, VeriSign, and LinkedIn.
 He graduated from MIT with an B.Sc. and M.Eng in Computer Science and Electrical Engineering.
 He is the inventor of several patents for computer security and cryptography, and the author of “Baseball Hacks” and “R in a Nutshell”.
-Currently, he is a principal data scientist at LinkedIn.
+Currently, he leads product management at Interana, a stealthy startup in Palo Alto.